sabnisshreyas91/Airbnb-Booking-Prediction/README.md

 ## Project Charter

+### Vision
-**Vision**:  To predict which country a user will visit next, based on demographics, web sessions and summary statistics.
+To predict which country a user will visit next, based on demographics, web sessions and summary statistics.

+## Mission
-**Mission**:  To empower the business to predict travel trends of the user base to major destinations.
+ To empower the business to predict travel trends of the user base to major destinations.
 This will allow execution of pro-active/remedial actions w.r.t marketing campaigns and host acquisition.
 This will also enable formulation of deals and discounts for specific customers to further drive up bookings.

-**Success criteria**:
+## Success criteria

-*Model Criterion*: The classification outcome labels consist of 10 individual countries, 'other' minor countries and 'NDF' which signifies no booking was made.
+**Model Criterion**: The classification outcome labels consist of 10 individual countries, 'other' minor countries and 'NDF' which signifies no booking was made.
 Nearly 60% of rows have 'NDF' as the outcome label.
 Therefore the model is successful if the *Correct Classification Rate* exceeds 40%.

- *Desired Business Outcomes*: If the model is successful, then *booking-conversion* rates should increase, as users who are on the fence about a holiday will be hit with relevant deals and discounts encouraging them to complete their bookings.
+**Desired Business Outcomes**: If the model is successful, then *booking-conversion* rates should increase, as users who are on the fence about a holiday will be hit with relevant deals and discounts encouraging them to complete their bookings.